frequently asked questions

 have these academic goals:

-- Graduation in the top third of the high school class
+- Graduate in the top third of the high school class

-- At least two years of lab sciences, including one year of chemistry
+- Complete at least two years of lab sciences, including one year of chemistry

 with lab (physics also recommended)

-- At least two years of math, including one year of algebra
+- Complete at least two years of math, including one year of algebra

 love and concern for people.

 Will Huntington University accept transfer students from other

 Yes.
 Credit for transfer students will be considered by the registrar

 and the department of nursing on an individual basis.
 At least one